lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 So we're just choosing the next most likely word so that the probability of seeing all these words in a sequence is highest

-The sequence "Hi, what's your", if we looked over all potential next words, would most likely have the highest predicted outcome of "Hi, what's your name"
+The sequence "Hi, what's your", if you looked over all potential next words, would most likely have the highest predicted outcome of "Hi, what's your name"

 Each of these conditional probabilities is typically modeled with a non-linear function $g$ such that